mischov/meeseeks/guides/deployment.md

 ### Deploying with Docker

-Make sure rust is installed prior to running `mix deps.compile`.
-You can see examples of what commands to include in your Dockerfile by looking at the official rust Dockerfiles.
+Make sure Rust is installed prior to running `mix deps.compile`.
+You can see examples of what commands to include in your Dockerfile by looking at the official Rust Dockerfiles.
 For example, here are the commands for [`alpine3.11`](https://github.com/rust-lang/docker-rust/blob/009cc0a821ff773d54875350312731ed490d5cce/1.43.1/alpine3.11/Dockerfile) based images.

-If your Dockerfile is separated into a `build stage` and a `release stage` rust only needs to be installed during the build phase. **However**, your image will need to have `libcc` installed during the `release stage`.
+If your Dockerfile is separated into a build stage and a release stage Rust only needs to be installed on the build stage. **However**, your release stage will need to have `libgcc` installed.

+Alpine, for example, does not include `libgcc` by default and you will need to install it.

 ```
 RUN apk add --no-cache libgcc
 ```

-You will also need to have the folloing environment variable set during the `build` stage or else `mix compile` will fail.
+You will also need to have the following environment variable set during the `build` stage or else `mix compile` will fail.

 ```
 RUSTFLAGS='--codegen target-feature=-crt-static'